gambitproject/gambit/doc/tools.rst

    Specify the number of starting points to randomly generate.

+.. cmdoption:: -i

+   .. versionadded:: 16.1.0

+   Specify the maximum number of iterations in function minimization (default is 100).

 .. cmdoption:: -h

    Prints a help message listing the available options.